mbaldwinsmith/virtu-awake/TraitSkillMemories_All.md

-﻿# TraitSkillMemories_All
+# TraitSkillMemories_All
 Complete skill/tier base lines plus trait overlays for all listed traits.
 Combine a skill/tier base line with the matching trait overlay (same tier) and adjust mood per MEMORY_GUIDE.
 Tone follows STYLE_GUIDE and LORE_GUIDE: soft, sensory, psychological, non-technical.

 ---

 ## How to use
 - Pick the skill + tier base line.
-- Replace or append the trait overlay for the pawnâ€™s trait at the same tier.
+- Replace or append the trait overlay for the pawn's trait at the same tier.
 - Mood buffs: Tier 1 = +3, Tier 2 = +6, Tier 3 = +10 (adjust further per trait modifiers in MEMORY_GUIDE).

 ---